mmfausnaugh/tica/README.md

 ## Installation

-First of all, setting up a virtual environement is considered best practice.
+First of all, setting up a virtual environment for the TICA installation is considered best practice.

-You will need to clone this repository to get the calibration files, so you should install from here:
+Next, you will need to clone this repository to get the calibration files, so you should install from here:

   ```
   git clone https://tessgit.mit.edu/tica/tica.git